cdot/HSAC/README.md

 ### Compressor
-Compressor support includes tracking and predicting filter life, and monitoring compressor performance using digital sensors.
+Compressor support includes tracking and predicting filter life, and monitoring compressor performance using electronic sensors.

 See [Compressor](Compressor.md) for more detailed information.

-The Sheds application supports recording the temperature and humidity with the runtime, either using electronic sensors or manual data entry.
-See
-<a href="#Sensors">Sensors</a> for more.

 ### Loans
 Outgoing loans are recorded by selection from the inventory.
 Loan